 My mission with this Helsinki post is simple.
 After reading this guide, I hope Helsinki feels like a second home to you!

 Helsinki has always been a magical city to me.
-When I was a kid, she and I got to know each other through snow leopard cubs and mighty brown bears as my grandfather worked at Helsinki Zoo.
+When I was a kid, she and I got to know each other through snow leopard cubs and mighty brown bears as my grandfather worked at the Helsinki Zoo.
 That kind of first impression sticks with you.

 Over the years, I’ve explored the city inside out.
 I love that Helsinki is so down-to-earth.
 I’d say it’s a mix of Finnish straightforwardness and Nordic functionality with a dash of continental elegance.